Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Ledesma

-We advance to Ledesma, medieval jewel next to the Tormes River.
-Its castle, Roman bridge and well-preserved walls offer a walk through history among landscapes of pasture and oaks.
-A place where the Roman and the feudal coexist with sober elegance.
+Ledesma, a medieval gem on the banks of the Tormes River.
+Its castle, Roman bridge, and well-preserved walls offer a journey through history amid landscapes of pastures and holm oaks.
+A place where Roman and feudal heritage coexist with understated elegance.

-We continue to Guadalupe, spiritual center with its majestic monastery World Heritage Site.
-Its cobbled streets and half-timbered houses hold centuries of devotion, art and tradition.
-A place of pilgrimage and unparalleled monumental beauty. .
+Guadalupe, a spiritual center with its majestic monastery, a UNESCO World Heritage Site.
+Its cobblestone streets and half-timbered houses preserve centuries of devotion, art, and tradition.
+A place of pilgrimage and unparalleled architectural beauty.

 9